- Things to Know

 Things to know about weight loss

 Whether your weight-loss goals involve trying to lose 5 pounds or more than 50, the same principles determine how much weight you lose and how fast your weight loss will occur.
-Remembering the following simple guidelines and putting them into practice can lead to weight reduction without the aid of any special diet plans, books, or medications.
+Remembering the following simple healthy eating guidelines and putting them into practice can lead to weight reduction without the aid of any special diet plans, weight loss programs, fitness books, or medications.